LucasDelfino92/morrowindsharp/modlist.md

     - Hide/disable **correctUV Ore Replacer_fixed.esp**
     - From **correctUV Diverse Ore Veins**, hide/disable **correctUV Ore Replacer 1.0.esp**
 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.
-- [**Hortator and Nerevarine Titles**](https://www.mediafire.com/file/z5bcybwpas506iw/Hortator_and_Nerevarine_Titles_v1.0.zip/file) by Gavrilo93: adds the "Hortator" and "Nerevarine" factions to your character sheet, once all Great Houses named you as such and you have touched the Moon and Star, respectively.
-As "Hortator" you will also gain disposition bonuses and penalties.
-- [**Hostages**](https://www.nexusmods.com/morrowind/mods/47916) by Gavrilo93: allows the player to rescue for non-hostile NPCs in hostile dungeons with Reputation as a reward.
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
-- [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
-Applies to the player, NPCs, and creatures.
-- [**Immersive Mining**](https://www.nexusmods.com/morrowind/mods/46041) by Merlord: you will need to equip a pick axe and strike ore veins to mine ore.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**Less Aggressive Creatures**](https://www.nexusmods.com/morrowind/mods/48292) by Merlord: allows you to create a list of creatures which will have a chance to be spawned passively, with an MCM option to set the passive chance.
 Defaults to a 50% chance of non-diseased cliff racers being passive.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.